What Is a Graph Neural Network (GNN)?

 Although spectral convolutional networks and spatial convolutional networks have different starting points, they share the same propagation rule.
 All convolutional graph neural networks currently available share the same format.
 They all try to learn a function to pass the node information around and update the node state through this message-passing process.
 Any graph neural network can be expressed as a message-passing neural network with a message-passing function, a node update function and a readout function.

-What Graph Neural Networks (GNN) Do
+What Are Graph Neural Networks Used For?

 In node classification, the task is to predict the node embedding for every node in a graph.
 This type of problem is usually trained in a semi-supervised way, where only part of the graph has a label.
 Typical applications for node classification include citation networks, Reddit posts, YouTube videos and Facebook friendships.